Documents you will need

 You must also bring one of these documents:

-- A utility bill from the last three months
+- A gas, water or electricity bill dated within the last three months

-- A bank or building society statement or passbook from the last month
+- A bank or building society statement dated within the last month

 - A current residential tenancy agreement